GoogleChromeLabs/webbundle-plugins/packages/webbundle-webpack-plugin/README.md

 ### v0.1.2

-- Add support for `integrityBlockSign.strategy` plugin option which can be used to pass one of the predefined strategies or ones own implementation class for ISigningStrategy.
+- Add support for `integrityBlockSign.strategy` plugin option which can be used to pass one of the predefined strategies or one's own implementation class for ISigningStrategy.
 One can also use the old `integrityBlockSign.key` option, which defaults to the predefined `NodeCryptoSigningStrategy` strategy.
 - Refactor plugin to be in TypeScript.